Learn what makes a “good” treat and how many is too many

 Just because you love drowning your plate in gravy, it doesn’t mean that you should be lavishing your puppy’s bowl with the same treatment.
 Gravy packs a lot of salt which, over time, can cause your puppy’s blood pressure to spike and wreak havoc on his or her nervous system.
 While a bit of residual gravy in leftover food scraps is fine, those big generous pours should most definitely be avoided

-“Wait, WHAT?” we hear you say.
+“Wait, WHAT?”
+I hear you say.
 Don’t panic!
 Peanut butter is definitely still on the fair game puppy treat list.
 But do be careful with the quantities.
 Peanut butter is loaded with fat which, when consumed with abandon, can lead to pancreatitis and weight gain in your pup.
 Also be sure to steer clear of any sugar-free peanut butters as these often contain xylitol - an artificial sweetener that can be fatally toxic for dogs

 Until your puppy has officially graduated to adulthood, it’s best to avoid all raw and cooked bones as these can be tough on young teeth.
 They also have the potential to splinter and get stuck in your pup’s throat and intestines